 Paraffin Wax Treatment for Hands

 Your face is not the only place that is susceptible to dry, chapped skin, and paraffin wax, which is a natural emollient, can work wonders for dry hands.
 Many of us find that our hands simply cannot get enough moisturizer, especially in winter or after frequent hand washing.
 That's where a paraffin wax treatment can help.

 Foot Scrub for Dry, Cracked Heels

 Exfoliating your dry feet will help improve your skin's feel and appearance.
-Winter may wreak havoc on your hands, but summer is a bear on feet.
+Winter may wreak havoc on your hands, but summer is a bear on your feet.
 During sandal season, your heels are exposed to all sorts of harsh environments, and you can counteract that with a simple, DIY foot scrub.

 It's a five-step process that works its magic over a few days if you're persistent.
 Once you get your heels looking and feeling great, keep up the routine on a regular basis and switch between this and a quick pumice stone scrubbing.